PERSOL HR DATA BANK in APAC

 Less than 2 years: 14 days 2 years or longer and less than 5 years: 18 days 5 years or longer: 22days

-If hospitalization is required: up to 60 days including the number of sicker of days stated above
+If hospitalization is required: up to 60 days

-Maternity Leave (Article 37)
+Maternity Leave (Section 37)

-60 consecutive days (may take from the day 30 days immediately prior to the confinement)
+98 consecutive days (may take from the day 30 days immediately prior to the confinement)

 Other laws